Southeast Alaska Birding Trail Ketchikan

 Ketchikan Creek

-The creek follows Creek Street, a historic district with wooden plank boardwalk.
+The creek follows Creek Street, a historic district with a wooden plank boardwalk.

 Directions: